 Nov 2021–May 2022: Museo d'Arte Orientale, Turin, Italy

-‘Embodying Beliefs across Southeast Asia’ – solo photo exhibition showcasing several cases of embodied interactions with the Unseen worlds from Indonesia, Malaysia and Thailand.
+‘Embodying Beliefs across Southeast Asia’ – a solo photo exhibition showcasing several cases of embodied interactions with the Unseen worlds from Indonesia, Malaysia and Thailand.

 Feb 2020: Rumah Budaya Indonesia, Berlin, Germany